jeffsvajlenko/BigCloneEval/ReadMe.txt

 BigCloneEval is a framework for performing clone detection tool evaluation experiments with the BigCloneBench clone benchmark.

-BigCloneEval is available at http://jeff.svajlenko.com/bigcloneeval.
+Database and database files available at:  http://jeff.svajlenko.com/bigcloneeval.

-BigCloneBench is available at http://jeff.svajlenko.com/bigclonebench

 ==========================================================================================
                                    Contact Information